NoXPhasma/protondb_faq/README.md

 ## Table of content
   - [[ProtonDB] The "Run" and "Install" buttons doesn't seem to work on Firefox.](#protondb-the-run-and-install-buttons-dont-seem-to-work-on-firefox)
+  - [[ProtonDB] At the site my game is displayed as a windows game but it have a native port or the other way round.
+](#protondb-at-the-site-my-game-is-displayed-as-a-windows-game-but-it-have-a-native-port-or-the-other-way-round)
   - [Why do my games crash on start, run very slow or have rendering issues?](#why-do-my-games-crash-on-start-run-very-slow-or-have-rendering-issues)
   - [My game crashes after a while but works fine without esync](#my-game-crashes-after-a-while-but-works-fine-without-esync)
   - [The game doesn't show any text](#the-game-doesnt-show-any-text)